Romanian leu: Third leu (ROL): 1952–2005

 On 28 January 1952, another new leu was introduced.
 Unlike the previous revaluation, different rates were employed for different kinds of exchange (cash, bank deposits, debts etc.) and different amounts.
 These rates ranged from 20 to 400 "old lei" for one "new" leu.
 Again, no advance warning was given before the reform took place.

 Between 1970 and 1989, the official exchange rate was fixed by the government through law.
 This exchange rate was used by the government to calculate the value of foreign trade, but foreign currency was not available to be bought and sold by private individuals.
 Owning or attempting to buy or sell foreign currency was a criminal offence, punishable with a prison sentence that could go up to ten years (depending on the amount of foreign currency found under one's possession).
 International trade was therefore considered as part of another economic circuit than domestic trade, and given greater priority.

 This inflexibility and the existence of surplus money due to constant economic decline in the 1980s, mixed with the need for more foreign currency and the refusal of the Ceaușescu regime to accept inflation as a phenomenon in order to attain convertibility, led to one of the greatest supply side crises in Romanian history, culminating with the introduction of partial food rationing in 1980 and full rationing for all basic foods in 1986/87.
 This was a major factor in growing discontent with Ceaușescu, and contributed in part to the fall of the Communist regime in 1989.

 In the post-communist period, there has been a switch in the material used for banknotes and coins.
 Banknotes have switched from special paper to special plastic, while coins switched from aluminum to more common coin alloys (probably partly due to technical limitations of coin-operated vending machines).
 The transition has been gradual for both, but much faster for the banknotes which are currently all made of plastic.
 There has been a period in which all banknotes were made of plastic and all coins were made of aluminum, a very distinctive combination.

-In the 1990s, after the downfall of communism, inflation ran high due to reform failures, the legalization of owning foreign currency in 1990, reaching rates as high as 300% per year in 1993.
+After the downfall of communism in the 1990s, inflation ran high due to reform failures, the legalization of owning foreign currency in 1990, reaching rates as high as 300% per year in 1993.
 By September 2003, one euro was exchanged for more than 40,000 lei, this being its peak value.
-Following a number of successful monetary policies in the late 1990s and early 2000s, the situation became gradually more stable, with one-digit inflation in 2005.
+Following a number of successful monetary policies in the late 1990s and early 2000s, the situation became gradually more stable, with single-digit inflation in 2005.

 The Romanian leu was briefly the world's least valued currency unit, from January (when the Turkish lira dropped six zeros) to July 2005.
 However, the 1,000,000 lei banknote was not the highest Romanian denomination ever; a 5,000,000 lei note had been issued in 1947.